-I got my hole dug and watered really well before digging the bush out.
+I got the new hole dug and watered really well before digging the bush out.
 It’s important to do this, so the plant can have water to its roots as soon as it is planted.
 Once the large hole was dug, I added more composted manure to the spot.
-I only have one chance to get some really good fertilizer down before transplanting.
-After, all I can do is top dress around the plant, so I like to make sure the hole gets a good amount of manure.
+I only have this one chance to get some really good fertilizer down underneath the plant.
+After, all I can do is top dress around the plant, so I like to make sure the hole gets a good amount of manure before planting.

 Although the berry bush is quite small, the root system looks great.
 Lots of roots and nice and long too.
 I quickly took this picture, then planted the bush right away.
 You don’t want these roots to dry out.
 The best thing to have done would be to take a bunch of dirt around the rootball along with the bush.
 I couldn’t do that because this little bush was so crowded amongst other perennials.

 Here’s the bush in its new home, right at the top of the Barn pathway flower bed.
 Once I got it planted, I made a moat around it with soil.
 This will help the water remain around the trunk of the bush and make sure it gets down to the roots.

 The most important thing I need to do now is water it every day from now until late Fall.
 If we have some rainy weather, that will help, but I need to make sure this shrub never dries out.
 This is why it’s best to transplant in the late Fall or very early Spring.
 That way, the rains will help make your job easier.

 Now that this is planted, I am looking forward to a few years from now.
 By that time, this small shrub will have grown into a small tree, bearing fruit for us every year.
 I can prune the lower branches out, so the bush will grow taller with branches higher up.
 That way, we can still see the perennial flowers in the flower bed from our porch and inside the kitchen.